SEARCH WEBSITE

 UNIT OVERVIEWS

-EDED20515 Orientation to Educational Neuroscience
+EDED20515 Educational Neuroscience

-EDED20517 Neuroplasticians and Neuromyths
+EDED20517 Neuroplasticians Research Project

 EDED20513 Learning and Memory - A Neuroscientific View

-Educators need an understanding of learning and memory that is informed by evidence-based research involving neural activation patterns.
+Educators need an understanding of learning and memory informed by evidence-based research involving neural activation patterns.
 In this unit, you will engage with contemporary views on how the brain works and develops by responding to internal and external stimuli.
-You will learn about how information flows in the brain, and how the brain creates, consolidates, stores and retrieves memories.
+You will learn about how information flows in the brain and how the brain creates, consolidates, stores and retrieves memories.
 The knowledge and skills that you develop in this unit may be applied immediately in your professional practice to enhance learning and memory.

 This course has no residential schools.